 Mobilisation of biodiversity data from Ukraine

 Ukraine is one of the largest countries in Europe (603,628 km2), yet digital georeferenced biodiversity data from it remain scarce and hardly accessible.
 GBIF currently contains only about 193,671 georeferenced occurrence records from Ukraine, and most of these records have been provided by other countries.
-Lack of a reliable source of standardised biodiversity data from Ukraine not only hinders biodiversity research, assessment, and conservation at the national level but also limits Ukraine’s participation in developing and implementing international and national nature conservation policies and practices.
+The lack of a reliable source of standardised biodiversity data from Ukraine not only hinders biodiversity research, assessment, and conservation at the national level but also limits Ukraine’s participation in developing and implementing international and national nature conservation policies and practices.

 With this project, The Habitat Foundation addresses the need in boosting Ukraine’s capacity to mobilise biodiversity data and to make it accessible for research, cooperation and nature conservation.
 As the project is realised with Ukrainian research organisations and people, publishing biodiversity data will make them part of the global community contributing to the knowledge on nature in Europe.
 The digitised Ukrainian biodiversity data will benefit from secured storage and the authors will be involved in international research, nature conservation work and publications on biodiversity.

 This project will increase the available findable, accessible, interoperable, and reusable (FAIR) data on biodiversity in Ukraine, promote biodiversity science, demonstrate the importance of citizens involvement in nature research and conservation, and finally to mainstream publishing biodiversity data.
-Reliable FAIR biodiversity data support species and area conservation, helps understanding changes in biodiversity and inform management decisions.
+Reliable FAIR biodiversity data support species and area conservation, helps understand changes in biodiversity and inform management decisions.

 Our goal is to encourage more organisations to become independent publishers of biodiversity data directly to GBIF, and to make a process of publishing occurrence data a normal way for both Ukrainian researchers and citizens.